Add a pond or rain garden

 1. Mapping your site before you change a habitat means you’ll be able to visualise and monitor the changes you’ve made.

-3. Add your new area of long grass onto the Nature Park map using the Mapping Change tool.
+3. Add your new pond or rain garden to the Nature Park map using the Mapping Change tool.
 You can upload before and after photos and monitor the impact you are achieving for nature.
-Your new grassland will then be part of nationwide science research into nature recovery.
+Your new wetland will then be part of nationwide science research into nature recovery.

 Benefits for people and nature